Man accused in deaths of 22 elderly women in Texas killed in prison by his cellmate

 Police said they found Chemirmir the following day in the parking lot of his apartment complex holding jewelry and cash, having just thrown away a large red jewelry box.
 Documents in the jewelry box led them to the home of Lu Thi Harris, 81, who was found dead in her bedroom.

+After Chemirmir’s arrest, police across the Dallas area reexamined deaths, and the charges against him grew.
+Many of the victims’ children have said they were left perplexed by the deaths at the time, as their mothers, though older, were still healthy and active.

 The first capital murder trial of Chemirmir for the slaying of Harris ended in mistrial in Dallas County.
-He was later convicted in a second trial for Harris' death and then convicted of a second killing in the death of Mary Brooks, 87.
+He was later convicted in a retrial for Harris' death and was then convicted of a second killing in the death of Mary Brooks, 87.

 Following his second conviction, family members of those Chemirmir was accused of killing gathered at a Dallas courthouse to face him.
 In Ellen French House's victim impact statement, she told Chemirmir, who was wearing a striped jail uniform, that she wanted him to see two photos of her mother: one of Norma French alive, the other after the 85-year-old was killed.